QASymphony/appium-samples/README.md

 The Terminal will now look like below
 ![Run Appium](/docs/appium.png "Run Appium")

-*Note*:
+### Windows ###

-For ***Windows***, you have to start Appium with from Command Prompt with Administration privilege.
+For ***Windows***, you have to start Appium from Command Prompt with Administration privilege.
+Also, you have to launch the emulator by yourself following below steps:
-For ***Android***, to kick-off the test, the only different compared to iOS is that you have to launch the emulator by yourself before running execute command by:
 - From the Android Studio welcome screen, select Configure -> AVD Manager
 ![AVD Manager](/docs/avd-manager.png "AVD Manager")
-- Choose or create your Android emulator
+- Select or create your Android emulator if it does not exist
-![Android Emulator](/docs/android-emulator.png "Android Emulator") Now, access to Automation Host UI.
+![Android Emulator](/docs/android-emulator.png "Android Emulator")

+Now, access to Automation Host UI.
 Locate the **Appium Universal Agent** in the Agent list.
 Click on action icon group and select **Run now**.
 As shown below.
 ![Run Agent](/docs/run-now.png "Run Agent")